joshorenstein/bio-features-ortho-patients/README.md

 Mixed effect neural network model based on biomechanical features of orthopedic patients.
 Six features are given <br>

 ###### The model:
 An unsupervised machine learning model to classify each of the patients into four clusters.
-These clusters are used as a fixed effect in the supervised machine learning models. <br>
+These clusters are used as a fixed effect in the supervised machine learning models.
 6 popular machine learning algorithms are fit to the training and test data set with the goal of predicting whether a hernia is present which is designated by being either normal or abnormal.  <br>

-The following models were fit: Regression Trees, Random Forest, Support Vector Machine (with and without fixed effect), C5.0, Gradient Boost and Neural Network. <br>
+The following models are fit: Regression Trees, Random Forest, Support Vector Machine (with and without fixed effect), C5.0, Gradient Boost and Neural Network. <br>

 ##### Results:
 ```